Are you wondering how to get a job in private equity?

 This question is the same as asking what’s the difference between working for a public and a private company.

 If you are in the stage where they are growing it, you should be fine.
-However, if they plan on selling it, you will have new bosses.
+However, you will have new bosses if they plan on selling it.
 If they dissolve it, you will need a new job.

 But how about if you want to get into private equity?

 Yes, that’s the hard truth.
 Private equity is one of the most rigid branches of investment to break into.

 And most of that is due to the candidates needing the right background per the requirements.